anrchen/AFL/README.md

 #### 1.6 on add\_to\_queue()
 This function append new test case to the queue.

 One thing to keep in mind is the struture of each `queue_entry` here (at line 248).
+The term `queue_entry` essentially refers to a test case.
 And the function also updates the `last_path_time` variable to take the current time.

 ```
 struct queue_entry {